IBM/gdsc-sdk/bash/docs/GuardiumConnectorApi.md

 ## guardiumConnectorDeleteTask

 Summary: Delete task
 Description: Delete a task by central manager id and task id.
+(This API is called from GDP only)

 ### Example